theupdateframework/tuf-on-ci/tests/README.md

 user interaction (through both the CI system and the signing tools).
 This makes testing tricky.
 These tests are an attempt at defining a set of functionality that can be tested without
-* Github issues being created
+* Github pull requests being created
 * git branches modified on github.com
 * sigstore or Google Cloud signing for online keys
 * a user signing with a Yubikey